jcfrench/RepData_PeerAssessment1/PA1_template.md

 2. On average, 9354 steps were taken per day, with a median of 10395 steps per day.

-3. The average daily pattern of steps has an early spike of activity at the 835 time interval.
+3. The average daily pattern of steps has an early stepmean spike of 206 steps at the 835 time interval.

 4. Imputing missing values shifts the mean and median to 10766